dnaaun/openFraming/backend/README.md

 }
 ```

-## File formats
-Currently, only CSV uploads are accepted.
-XLSX will be supported soon.

 ## URL Prefix
 You will have to prefix every endpoint with `/api/`.
 If the server is
 running on `http://localhost:5000`, the first endpoint below can be accessed by